Understand the Baby Activity Skill API

 - Query directives

-- The query directives allow customers to ask questions about their data, and are always required.
-You can filter and sort the data based on the question that the customer asks.
+- The query directives allow users to ask questions about their data, and are always required.
+You can filter and sort the data based on the question that the user asks.
 For more information, see Filtering and Sorting Query Results.

 The following table shows the directives available for each interface.